 You would be amazed at how many times I’ve heard someone say:

-"If I could just meet the right people."
+“If I could just meet the right people or make contact with someone who could help me.”

-I have a revelation for you. . .unless you step out of your comfort zone. . .you’re never going to meet the right person.
+I have a revelation for you. . .unless you step out of your comfort zone. . .you’re not going to meet the right people.

-Here are seven keys to building a strong leadership team.
+Here are seven keys on building an effective team.

 1. Expect to build strong friendships.